sirAlexander/shikanga-microprofile-auth-keycloak/README.md

-# shikanga-microprofile-auth-jwt-keycloak-postgres-react
+# shikanga-microprofile-auth-keycloak
-An Eclipse MicroProfile based authentication implementation based on jwt, keycloak, PostgresSQL and React
+An Eclipse MicroProfile based authentication implementation based on JWT, Keycloak, PostgresSQL and ReactJS

 ## Keycloak and PostgreSQL